lpmi-13/FLGames/README.md

-FLGames
+# FLGames

+## What is it?
-Games I use in class to teach English
+FLGames is a package of games I use in class to teach English

 For the moment, 3 games are developed :
 - Tictactoe